JasonHaenlin/PNS-PS7-19-20-al-ihm1/README.md

 It checks the linter and the tests.
 But also the quality gate through sonarqube.

-When everything pass, it will redeploy everything:
+When everything passes, it will redeploy everything:

 - activate "snyk analyzer" on the project
 - prepare the repository
 - enable flutter web and deploy the app for web production
-- recompile the dsl
+- recompile the dsl project and generate a .jar file in polympic-server\app\utils\compiler
 - update the doc (apidoc) on the routes
 - and finaly redeploy using pm2